jthefang/LearningUnity/DesignTools/ProBuilder.md

 - W for Move tool
 - Select face and Shift + move it along an axis to extrude it out

+## Create extra geometry easily via edge loops

+- Select an edge -> Edge loop tool will create an edge loop perpendicular to this edge
+- You can move the edge loop to define extrusions (walls, platforms), holes (doors), etc.
+- Double click and edge to select the whole loop

+### To Create walls

+- Select faces > Move > Shift Click to extrude

 ## You can move edges

 - Double click an edge to select all edges it is continuous with